Voices whisper in the trees, ‘Tonight is Halloween!’

 Looking for something different and exciting to do this Halloween?
 Look no further.
 The Great Lakes region has plenty of spooky events for kids and adults, alike.
 So this year, get outside for Halloween!

 Elora is fantastic city to visit this time of year.
 Situated on the stunning Elora Gorge, this riverside town fully embraces the Halloween spirit.
-Stop by on October 27th for their Haunted Woods Walk.
-Trek through the forest and learn about the ghosts and ghouls that live among the trees.
-All proceeds from this walk are in support of Big Brothers and Big Sisters.
+Stop by on October 26th for a Monster March parade.
+Everyone (including dogs) are welcome to dress up in a costume, make a float or ride their wagon through downtown Elora.

 A Spooktacular Halloween awaits you at Mountsberg Conservation Area.
-From October 27th-28th, the park will play host to a haunted barn (complete with mad scientists, skeletons, witches, and singing pumpkins).
-There will also be wagon rides, face painting, food trucks, and free treats for visitors that dress up in costumes.
-You can also face your fears at the live snake and bird of prey presentations!Rouge National Urban Park
+From October 26th-27th, the park will play host to a haunted barn.
+There will also be face painting, a pumpkin hay play area, and free treats for visitors that dress up in costumes.
+You can also face your fears at the live snake and bird of prey presentations (featuring Vultures and Owls)!

 On Saturday, October 26th, visit the Rouge Valley Conservation Centre for their all-ages halloween event.
 There will be fun activities for kids, including a haunted house and a campfire (complete with marshmallows for roasting, of course).
 Prizes will be awarded for the best costumes, so make sure you dress up!
 Free tea, coffee, and hot chocolate will also be served all night long for visitors that bring their own travel mug.